Seif-Mamdouh/wordle4/README.md

 Wordle with a Twist.

 1) You can play as many games as you want
-2) You can Guess longer words 5 - 8 words
+2) You can guess longer words with options 5 - 8 letters

 https://wordle4.vercel.app/